neogeographica/singleplayer_scripts/scripts/userdata.md

 ## What's the easy solution?

-If you don't need/want the userdata behavior, the best and easiest solution is to turn it off.
-All of the Quake engines mentioned in this doc allow you to disable userdata with the "-nohome" commandline argument.
+If you don't need/want the userdata behavior, the best and easiest solution -- where possible -- is to turn it off.
+At the time of writing this, FTE, DarkPlaces, and Quakespasm-Spiked allow you to disable userdata with the "-nohome" commandline argument.

 If you want to make sure that the "-nohome" argument is always provided when you launch Quake, then make the "quake_args" option in quakelaunch.conf specify it.
 E.g. you could just have a line in your quakelaunch.conf that looks like this:
 ```